AxeWP/wp-graphql-headless-login/docs/recipes/server-side-auth-next-api-routes.md

 To do this, we just need to alter our GraphQL queries a bit, and then set the session token header in our fetch requests.

-First lets update the query we use to authenticate to include the session token and the customer.
-This is the query we created in [Step 3](#3A-The-authenticate-function).
+First let's update the mutation we use to authenticate to include the session token and the customer.
+This is the mutation we created in [Step 3](#3A-The-authenticate-function).

 ```js
 // lib/auth/authenticate.js